 The Management Company will be entitled to a Performance Fee calculated daily on the positive performance of the Sub-Fund compared to the performance, net of any fees, of the MSCI EMU Net Return [MSDEEMUN] Index.

-The performance period is the period running from 1 January to 31 December each year (the "Performance Period").
+The Performance Period is the period running from 1 January to 31 December each year.
 The first Performance Period will be running from the launch date of the relevant Class of Shares to 31 December 2022.